 How much does the UK licence cost?

 Members of our “Small WEEE” and “Small Batteries” services and non-Valpak companies must purchase a licence separately.
-The cost in 2017 is £295 (excl.
-VAT); this is an annual fee, and is subject to change each calendar year at Valpak’s discretion.
+The licence fee in 2018 is £295 (excl.
+VAT).
+This is an annual fee and is subject to change each calendar year at Valpak’s discretion.

 Valpak also offers sub-licenses to some other packaging compliance schemes.
-If you are not a member of Valpak we suggest that you check with your scheme whether they have a green dot sub-licence in place and, if so, under what terms and costs.
+If you are not a member of Valpak we suggest that you check if your scheme has a Green Dot sub-licence in place and, if so, under what terms and costs.